LorenzoAstolfi/treasure-island-game/README.md

 # Treasure Island Game 🏴‍☠️

-This is a simple text-based adventure game written in Python.
+This is a simple project written in Python!

 ## How to play
 1. Make sure you have Python 3 installed on your computer.